santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

 - 1/5/22
   long time no see! basically i've been focusing a lot on my gf.
 I'll probably need to have this app working, at least a very basic prototype, minimum viable product, whatever you wanna call it.
 So i've decided to just focus on getting some basic URL links in the page, imma try to add icons later or something.
 I've also decided to just add an about me page, use the other 2 links in the header for my github and linkedin, and c'est tout.
 I can add more stuff later

+- 4/6/22
+  deja vu, long time no see again.
+I need to finish this ASAP.
+  I've updated the goals for the page, and i reworked the links.
+Now they work, and there's even some nice icons!